nss-day-cohort-52/exomine-banzai-dragons/README.md

 # Exomine

 This web application lets governors purchase minerals for their colony one ton at a time from a facility they specify.
-The application also tracks the mineral inventory for each colony in the database, as well as tracks the inventory of minerals for each facility.
+The application also tracks the mineral inventory for each colony and facility in the database.

 MODULE RESPONSIBILITIES:
 (**Please see commented code within each module for a deeper understanding of each component**)